 Today I am going to share with you a tutorial for making nautical mirrors.
 I’ve been working on my beach-y decor for this summer, right along with the blogger A to Z Challenge.
-So today I am working on letter M. A few months ago, I found some small round mirrors at Dollar Tree, so I thought they would be perfect for “m!”
+Today we are working on letter M. A few months ago, I found some small round mirrors at Dollar Tree, so I thought they would be perfect for “m!”

 I saw some porthole-like mirrors in a Pier 1 photo and another on Wayfair.
 Pier 1 was no longer selling theirs, but all of the mirrors I found went anywhere from $89 to $495!
 No, not happening!
 I can make my own for a whole lot less.
 I had been holding on to those mirrors from Dollar Tree for a while, so when I decided to do a beach-y theme for my home this summer, I knew this was the perfect time to use them.

 To make your own port-hole mirrors you will need: